 Alumna A.J.
 Haynes (2010) wins LA Music Prize

 A.J.
 Haynes, the Shreveport singer/songwriter and 2010 graduate of Centenary's English Department, won the 2013 Louisiana Music Prize.
-The honor comes with a 2500.00 cash prize and a recording contract with Blade Studios in Shreveport.
-You can download A.J.'s music on iTunes.
+The honor came with a 2500.00 cash prize and a recording contract with Blade Studios in Shreveport.
+You can listen to AJ and her band, The Seratones, play live locally, and you can download her music on iTunes.

 Alumna Dr. Tricia Matthew (1990) celebrates ten years at Montclair State University